Jump To

 11.3.1 Career Exploration

-Student come to law school with varying levels of exposure to the legal profession.
-OCPD provides opportunities for you to gain insight into the range of career options available to those with a JD.
-For example, OCPD hosts attorney panels that concentrate on a variety of practice areas and settings; our of state job search calls; and visits to employers in an array of geographic locations.
-Finally, OCPD takes advantage of the 15,000+ law school alumni and countless other Badgers by calling upon them to provide advice and guidance in a more personalized approach.
+Students come to law school with varying levels of exposure to the legal profession.
+OCPD provides opportunities for you to explore a range of career options.
+For example, OCPD hosts attorney panels that concentrate on a variety of practice areas and settings; out-of-state job search calls; and visits to employers in an array of geographic locations.
+Additionally, OCPD takes advantage of the 15,000+ law school alumni and countless other Badgers by calling upon them to provide advice and guidance to students exploring legal careers.

 11.3.2 Required Programming for First Year Law Students